-Based on the radon removal model discussed in \cite{xenonnt_rn_level_neutrino_floor,radon_removal_system}, radon source can be divided into three sub-types called type 1a, 1b and 2 depending on their location with respect to the radon removal system.
-Type 1a source emanate radon directly into the LXe and thus must be removed from the liquid.
+Based on the radon removal model discussed in \cite{xenonnt_rn_level_neutrino_floor,radon_removal_system}, radon sources can be divided into three sub-types called type 1a, 1b and 2 depending on their location with respect to the radon removal system.
+Type 1a sources emanate radon directly into the LXe and thus must be removed from the liquid.
 Type 1b sources emanate into GXe and can be efficiently removed through an enforced gas extraction flow away from the liquid xenon volume.
 Type 2 sources are upstream of the radon removal system and thus do not play any role in the sizing of a future distillation system as they are removed with a \qty{100}{\percent} efficiency.
-In XENONnT the radon source were almost evenly split between type 1a and type 1b sources.
+In XENONnT, the radon source were almost evenly split between type 1a and type 1b sources.

-The reduction of type 1a source are more challenging than the removal of type 1b sources.
-In XENONnT the extraction efficiency of type 1b source was measured to be about \qty{90}{\percent}, reducing the overall radon content in XENONnT by a factor of 2 for a moderate gas flow of \qty{20}{slpm} \cite{xenonnt_rn_level_neutrino_floor}.
-For the reduction of type 1a source much larger liquid flows are required as the time constant $\lambda_\mathrm{dist}$ in which the entire LXe volume of the experiment must be purified is determined by
+The reduction of type 1a sources is more challenging than the removal of type 1b sources.
+In XENONnT, the extraction efficiency of type 1b sources was measured to be about \qty{90}{\percent}, reducing the overall radon content in XENONnT by a factor of 2 for a moderate gas flow of \qty{20}{slpm} \cite{xenonnt_rn_level_neutrino_floor}.
+For the reduction of type 1a sources much larger liquid flows are required, as the time constant $\lambda_\mathrm{dist}$, in which the entire LXe volume of the experiment must be purified, is determined by